ministat/kuduperf/README.md

 # Target

 This repo targets to evaluate kudu point lookup performance.
-The table is like:
+The table has more than 100 columns, it DDL is like:

 ```
 CREATE TABLE kudu_poc.kudu_marketing_item(
   item_id long not null,
   curnt_price double,
   price_update_time timestamp
+  ...
 )
 USING kudu OPTIONS (
   kudu.tableHashPartitions 'item_id,512'